Helping millions of people navigate the world of technology.

 Microsoft Word’s dictation tool isn’t just for desktop users.
 You can also use this tool to dictate documents on your Android or iPhone.
 This saves you from typing a lot while creating long documents with your phone.

-Step 1: Open Microsoft Word app on your Android or iPhone.
+Step 1: Open the Microsoft Word app on your Android or iPhone.

 Step 2: Open any existing document or create a new one.
 Tap the microphone icon on your right.
 You may have to grant Word permission to record audio if you’re using this feature for the first time.

 Step 3: The app should start recording your voice and transcribing everything you say.
-You can use the available shortcuts to add punctuations, new lines, and erase words.
+You can use the available shortcuts to add punctuation, new lines, and erase words.

 Various Dictation Commands You Can Use in Microsoft Word